15-14-wdi-sf/Notes/README.md

 ### A new view for Creatures

-Let's create the `app/views/Todos/new.html.erb` with a form that the user can use to sumbit new Todos to the application.
-Note: the action is `/Todos` because it's the collection we are submiting to, and the method is `post` because we want to create.
+Let's create the `app/views/Tasks/new.html.erb` with a form that the user can use to sumbit new Tasks to the application.
+Note: the action is `/tasks` because it's the collection we are submiting to, and the method is `post` because we want to create.

-`app/views/todos/new.html.erb`
+`app/views/tasks/new.html.erb`

-	<%= form_for :todo, url: "/todos", method: "post" do |f| %>
+	<%= form_for :task, url: "/tasks", method: "post" do |f| %>

 		<%= f.text_field :content %>
 		<%= f.check_box :complete %>
-		<%= f.submit "save todo" %>
+		<%= f.submit "save task" %>

 	<% end %>